 Next, this study calculated the frequency and proportion of cases assigned to each category of strength of evidence.
-Further, the distribution of the strength of evidence was evaluated by sex, age, place of death (hospital or home), the relationship of the respondent with deceased and whether the respondent resided with the deceased during the course of death.
-IBM SPSS statistical software was used in this study to calculate chi-square value and p-value to detect the statistical significance of variation in the strength of evidence by socio-demographic information, place of death and the relationship between respondents and deceased.
+Further, the distribution of the strength of evidence was evaluated by sex, age, place of death (hospital or home), the relationship of the respondent with the deceased, and whether the respondent resided with the deceased during the course of death.
+IBM SPSS statistical software was used in this study to calculate chi-square values and p-values to detect the statistical significance of variation in the strength of evidence by socio-demographic information, place of death and the relationship between respondents and the deceased.

-The study data was also evaluated for consistency, as an indicator of data quality.
-In general, the open narrative section is likely to include specific elements of information such as occurrence of chest pain, terminal shortness of breath, and previous history of heart disease or hypertension, all of which are also directly enquired by the structured questions.
-Consistency of such information across both the open-ended sections as well as the structured questions can reflect the quality of the interview, as well as justify the need for both sections in the questionnaire, if information is present only in one source.
+The study data were also evaluated for consistency as an indicator of data quality.
+In general, the open narrative section is likely to include specific elements of information, such as the occurrence of chest pain, terminal shortness of breath, and previous history of heart disease or hypertension, all of which are also directly enquired by the structured questions.
+Consistency of such information across both the open-ended sections as well as the structured questions can reflect the quality of the interview, as well as justify the need for both sections in the questionnaire if the information is present only in one source.
 This study has examined this consistency by comparing information for key variables between the structured questions and open narratives in the same questionnaire.

 Ethics consideration

 Ethical approval for the overall SRS study has been obtained from the Indonesian Ministry of Health.
-This study proposed here obtained ethical approval from the Australia National University Human Research Ethics Committee as well. (protocol number 2018/493), and from the Ethics Board of NIHRD, Indonesia.
+The study proposed here also obtained ethical approval from both the Australia National University Human Research Ethics Committee (protocol number 2018/493) and the Ethics Board of NIHRD, Indonesia.

 RESULTS

 As mentioned in the Methods, the study sample was tested and found to be representative of the overall IHD deaths in the SRS 2016 data.
-Table 2 demonstrates that more than half of the deaths were among males (58.40%), and nearly half of all IHD deaths were concentrated in the age-group 50-69 years (48.40%), in approximately the same gender ratio, and a further 36.10% were aged 70 years or more.
+Table 2 demonstrates that more than half of the deaths were among males (58.40%), and nearly half of all IHD deaths were concentrated in the 50-69 year age-group (48.40%), in approximately the same gender ratio, and a further 36.10% were aged 70 years or more.
 More than twice the number of deaths occurred at home, with male deaths more likely to have occurred in health facilities, which could have an influence on gender differentials in the quality of available evidence.
-Similarly, about half of all cases had previous history of heart disease, again with males more likely to have such history, as compared to females.
-Among the risk factors of importance, about 40.35% of IHD deaths had prior history of hypertension.
+Similarly, about half of all cases had a previous history of heart disease, again with males more likely to have such history compared to females.
+Among the risk factors of importance, about 40.35% of IHD deaths had a prior history of hypertension.
 Overall, 44.11% of deceased had a positive history of smoking, but more importantly, almost three-fourths of the male IHD deaths had ever smoked.
 The average recall period for interviews was about four months, which is within the recommendations for VA.
 Table 3 presents the distribution of IHD deaths according to the various categories of strength of diagnostic evidence.
 Only 4 cases mentioned a previous history of cardiac surgery associated with terminal cardiac symptoms, which represented the strongest possible evidence for IHD.
 In addition to these four cases, a substantial number of questionnaires included definitive information on terminal chest pain along with other symptoms, positive history, or a medical diagnosis of IHD, as defined in the Methods section.
 Together, these cases accounted for more than half the sample being assigned to the category of strong diagnostic evidence for IHD from VA.